jameswhitney/MemeMe-v2/README.md

 ### Installing

 Once you have git installed, create a folder where you want the project to live, open terminal and git clone the URL of the working repo.
+Or simply download project as zip file and run the MemeMe.xcodeproj file.

 ## Built With